 Creating External Work Requests

-First, we will begin setting the applicable Card Types.
+First, we will begin by configuring the applicable Card Types.

 Before creating an External Work Requests, select the applicable Card Types for your External Work Requests by clicking the Setting icon.
 The selected Card Types in this settings window will be available for you against which you can create a Work Request.
-You can unselect the Card Types that you don’t want to use while creating your External Work Requests Form and click Apply.
+You can unselect the Card Types that you don’t want to use while creating your External Work Requests form.
+Click Apply to complete the task.

 Once we have selected the Card Types, we are now ready to create a Work Request.